JoshuaMinney/HackingSocietyDocker/README.md

 This is the linux fundamentals docker for the Hacking society 15/10/2025 session.
-To run this, please use your linux virtual machine.
-This is designed for ubuntu, other operating systems may work but not guaranteed.
+To run this, please use a linux virtual machine for this.
+This is designed for ubuntu or kali vms running vmware, other operating systems may work but not guaranteed.
 This is to be used in conjunction with the https://tryhackme.com/jr/HackingSocietyLinuxF room I created.